 But, while it is focused on healthcare, you will learn a lot more about living and retiring in Costa Rica’s Central Valley.
 Most of the second day of the tour takes place in the town of San Ramón where we live and use the services.
-And you will come to our home for lunch that day to listen to two presentations.
+And you will come to our home that day to listen to two presentations.

 Our tour is designed to save you both time and money, packing a lot of information into a short period of time.
 Our goal is to show you the possibilities and to try to demystify Costa Rica’s healthcare system.
-Our tour lasts two days and 1 night and includes lodging, transportation, meals and non-alcoholic beverages.
+Our tour lasts two days and 1 night and includes lodging, transportation, meals, and non-alcoholic beverages.